 A traditional dermatologist has the ability to prescribe medications for treating not only acne but many other skin conditions.
 Their world revolves so much around handing out prescriptions that they don’t necessarily have to research other non-prescription alternatives since they do know that pills will undoubtedly do the trick.
 Prescription medications can certainly work, and there are times when I will refer a client to get on prescriptions to support what I’m doing to treat their skin.
 However, they are often just a Band-Aid for an underlying issue for which I believe should be explored.
 (Note: Some dermatologists do offer other non-prescription options so not all rely exclusively on medications.)

-If you’re battling with severe acne breakouts, I suggest you schedule a consultation with:
+If you’re struggling with severe acne, I recommend you schedule a consultation with the following professionals:

-- A licensed esthetician to discuss options for topical skin care products and professional treatments such as salicylic acid chemical peels, deep pore cleansing and exfoliating facials.
-(To schedule an appointment for a consultation with a Renée Rouleau Skin Care esthetician in Dallas or Plano, Texas, click here.
-To consult with me personally, click here.)
+- A licensed esthetician.
+This is good to discuss options for topical skincare products and professional treatments such as salicylic acid chemical peels, deep pore cleansing, and exfoliating facials.
+You can also schedule a virtual consultation with one of our estheticians.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”